 15. Kuzumochi (葛餅)

-Kuzumochi is a type of mochi (rice cake) made from kuzu starch.
-It is traditionally made in Japan during the summer months.
-The sweet is white in color with a smooth and chewy texture.
-It is often served with a sweet syrup or kinako (roasted soybean flour).
+Kuzumochi is a type of mochi made from kuzu starch, traditionally prepared in Japan during the summer months.
+The sweet is white, with a smooth and chewy texture, and is often served with a sweet syrup or kinako (roasted soybean flour).

 16. Kusa Mochi (草餅)

-Kusa Mochi means “grass mochi.”
-It is mochi made with powder from the leaves of the Japanese wormwood plant.
-It is traditionally consumed in spring.
-Kusa Mochi is usually served with sweet soybean flour as a topping.
+Kusa mochi literally means "grass mochi."
+It is mochi made with powder from the leaves of the Japanese mugwort plant and is traditionally eaten in spring.
+It is usually served with sweet soybean flour as a topping.

 17. Taiyaki (たい焼き)

 Taiyaki is a fish-shaped cake.
 It is commonly filled with red bean paste, cheese, or cream.
-Its name literally means grilled sea bream.
-It can be found with sweet and savory flavors.
+The name literally means "grilled sea bream," and it comes in both sweet and savory versions.

-Taiyaki is basically a regular pancake or waffle in the shape of a fish.
-It is placed on a grill with molds on both sides.
-It is quite similar to those Swiss crepes.
-And it is usually grilled until golden brown.
+Taiyaki is essentially a regular pancake or waffle cooked in a fish-shaped mold on a grill.
+It is quite similar to a Swiss crepe, and it is usually cooked until golden brown.

 We also recommend reading: Taiyaki – The famous fish-shaped cake